nus-cs2030s/2122-s2/docs/lab.md

 # CS2030S Lab Guide

+### GitHub Setup

+You need a one-time setup at the beginning of semester to link your PE account to your GitHub account.
+Following [the instructions here](github.md) to setup your GitHub account for CS2030S.

 ## GitHub Classroom

 We will use GitHub Classroom for our lab release and submission for CS2030S.